-Today started with no breakfast, should of guessed it would be one of those days.
-Toast is a hit and miss and sometimes you will have to leave it there for a while and let him take it in his own time.
-He has been unwell and only yesterday saw him being sick but thankfully he happily had some milk this morning and kept that down.
+Today started with no breakfast, should have guessed it would be one of those days.
+Toast is a hit and miss, and sometimes you will have to leave it there for a while and let him take it in his own time.
+He has been unwell and only yesterday saw him being sick, but thankfully he happily had some milk this morning and kept that down.

 To distract him from this clothing issue you grab his jigsaw with the number 1-10 and shapes on.
 Current repetitive behaviour has him doing this one over and over again.
-The number 8 however causes issues.
-You have to run quickly to go help him otherwise this could quickly become a big deal.
-His little sister grabs a piece who obviously wants to join in and play with him like she would her bigger brother, Dylan however does not understand this or want this, he snatches it off her which upsets her but he knows no different.
+The number 8, however, causes issues.
+You have to run quickly to help him.
+Otherwise, this could quickly become a big deal.
+His little sister grabs a piece who wants to join in and play with him as she would her bigger brother, Dylan, however, does not understand this or want this, he snatches it off her which upsets her, but he knows no different.

-His big brother makes a loud noise and this sets Dylan off, it upsets Dylan so much that Oli is rather apologetic and you can see it in his eyes that he feels bad for making that noise but it wasn’t his fault, he was only putting the lid on the toys.
-You reassure him whilst seeing to Dylan.
+His big brother makes a loud noise, and this sets Dylan off, it upsets Dylan so much that Oli is rather apologetic and you can see it in his eyes that he feels bad for making that noise but it wasn’t his fault, he was only putting the lid on the toys.
+You reassure him while seeing to Dylan.
 He starts chewing the sleeves on his new top, the new top which you got because he has some rather sensitive skin at the moment.
-The chewing of the sleeves has started to become an issue lately, there’s no way to stop him other then rolling them up but he does not like having his sleeves rolled up.
-You buy him brand new clothes knowing that you can pass them on to his sister therefore justifying the expense, but in theory he could live off his brothers hand me downs.
+The chewing of the sleeves has started to become an issue.
+Lately, there’s no way to stop him other than rolling them up, but he does not like having his sleeves rolled up.
+You buy him brand new clothes knowing that you can pass them on to his sister, therefore, justifying the expense, but in theory, he could live off his brothers hand me downs.

 Crisp are on the menu for lunch for Dylan.
-Of course you offer him everything going and will continue to do even if it means the dog ends up having a tea fit for a king.
-Some of the crisp go on the floor and you need to hoover because of the baby but then you have a meltdown as you turn the hoover on.
-Hands clasped on head and hiding by the doors and you kick yourself for not getting the dustpan and brush out.
+Of course, you offer him everything going and will continue to do even if it means the dog ends up having a tea fit for a king.
+Some of the crisps go on the floor, and you need to hoover because of the baby, but then you have a meltdown as you turn the hoover on.
+Hands clasped on the head and hiding by the doors, and you kick yourself for not getting the dustpan and brush out.

-Because he is ill along with his siblings you cancel a play date you were looking forward to.
-There was talk of cake, oh how you needed that cake after the week you have had.
-You swear your body is still trying to tell you are still unwell and need to rest but you have no chance.
+Because he is ill along with his siblings, you cancel a play date you were looking forward to.
+There was the talk of cake, oh how you needed that cake after the week you have had.
+You swear your body is still trying to tell you are still unwell and need to rest, but you have no chance.
 You have to put on that brave face and just get on with it.

-He cries and because he does not talk (other then to count) you have to guess what he wants.
-He is not very well at the moment and this has caused him so much confusion.
-You manage to get him to have some banana to eat but only you know how he prefers to eat this.
-You have to peel it and let him break him off to eat, you would not dare give it to him in slices as he hates the feel of that.
+He cries, and because he does not talk (other than to count) you have to guess what he wants.
+He is not very well at the moment, and this has caused him so much confusion.
+You manage to get him to have some banana to eat, but only you know how he prefers to eat this.
+You have to peel it and let him break him off to eat; you would not dare give it to him in slices as he hates the feel of that.

-You try to make yourself some lunch whilst some kind of peace is restored but he has gone back to the jigsaw and he needs you to do the number 8.
-He comes to the gate with it in his hand, you know the next thing will be him chucking it over the gate and having a meltdown.
-He is not like his big brother who at the same age would of had to learn the art of patience and the ways of the world.
+You try to make yourself some lunch while some kind of peace is restored but he has gone back to the jigsaw, and he needs you to do the number 8.
+He comes to the gate with it in his hand; you know the next thing will be him chucking it over the gate and having a meltdown.
+He is not like his big brother who at the same age would have had to learn the art of patience and the ways of the world.
 Dylan grasps no concept of any of that, the way he will learn will be much different.

-Start to think about potty training and how actually doing that is so far from your mind right now.
-Around now your brother had started and I will never ever compare you to him or any other child but what I find myself doing is using them as a comparison to what kind of things a typical almost 3 year old might be doing.
+Start to think about potty training and how doing that is so far from your mind right now.
+Around now your brother had started, and I will never compare you to him or any other child but what I find myself doing is using them as a comparison to what kind of things a typical almost 3-year-old might be doing.

 Flicking switches and it seems you have taught your sister this.
 She find you hilarious and looks up to you even if you do not give her the time of day.
 He plays with his jigsaw bus, we love playing this together.
 You use it to try and teach him the animals and try to match the shapes up.
 The only thing he is interested in is putting them through the top over and over again.
 He needs us to open the bus for him and when he is finished he wants you to get them out again.
 We try to teach him how to open it for himself, we really do.
 Frustration is something every new parent leaves behind, that gets you nowhere.
 Time and patience is needed and we will show you again tomorrow.